gxb-sidra/SysInflam-HuDB/README.md

-# SysInflam HuDB Dataset Release and Updates

-## _Developed and maintained by Laboratory of Translational Systems Immunology - Sidra Medicine_

 # <a href="http://sepsis.gxbsidra.org/dm3/landing.gsp">Go to SysInflam HuDB Landing Page</a> <br>

 ## SysInflam HuDB Release 2.1: July 11, 2021: SysInflam HuDB Dataset Release 2.1 is out with 02 additional studies.(<a href= "https://gxb-sidra.github.io/SysInflam-HuDB/Resources/Summary_Statistics_Release_v2.1.html">Click here to see the summary statistics about the dataset collection</a>)